Nipun4338/Neer/README.md

 facilities for rent by adding images and details.And for the people who are searching for better residential facilities can easily find their desired place and contact with the owner.

+## Software Specifications

+Android Minimum Version: API 19(or Android 4.4-kitkat) Android Maximum Version: API 30(or Android 10.0+-R)
+Database: Firebase

+## Project Features

+1. User:
+(a) User has to create an account and then login.
+(b) User can update their own profile by adding personal information and uploading photos.
+(c) Users can add, edit and delete the advertisement of their choice.